PaarthAg/Case-study/Mission and Arena Analysis.md

 3. The robot will just move towards the point it wants to go, just if any untraversable object comes in front of it , it will just avoid it and keep doin that until it reaches to the desired points and it will also map the obstacles each times it encounters them in order to optimize its path in the further navigation.
 4. The mechanism used to accurately pick up the sample tube and drop it will be the same.
 5. The bonus marker's image will be preprocessed in the system hence it will be detected whenever it encounters the bonus marker and register its photo and other information in the system.

+**What can be done overall:-**
+1.For Sensing and Seeing Objects: sensing and seeing objeets can be done by the following methods and would be used after seeing their accuracy, cost and effectiveness:-

+I.Camera: We can use AI training models and openCV to see the area around us just like the humans and map the area around us, this can be used to identify colour of the sample tube too.
+Camera is a must for perfect identification of the sample tube and the drop point.
+Camera can very easily be cheap, its accuracy is based on the accuracy of the trained AI model to map its surroundings and would be very effective.

+II.Lidar: Lidar is a very expensive solution of this problem but it will map out the surroundings pretty well, but still it will need a camera to identify the colour codes and will not be very efficient.

+III.IR Sensor + Camera: we can use this combination we find trouble in finding distances of the objects from the robot but still it would not be able to help with detecting the dimensions of the objects, hence making the use of IR sensor pretty redundant.

+Hence we can be sure that the use of Cameras with a properly trained openCV AI trained model will be the easiest and the most cost effective way to detect the sample tube and drop points along side the obstacles.

+2.For Driving: For driving we should be using diffrential drive as it uses the least amounts of motors for turning and is very simple to program.
+We should use a Rocker-bogie suspension system for its simplicity and ability to satisfy the tasks given successfully.

+3.Manupilator: We will need a manupilator with 2 degrees of freedom which will be:-

+I.The Degree which will make the arm approach and distance from the target, this would be like our elbow joint.

+II.The degree which will look on the arm goin up and down, this would be like our shoulder.

+We would not need anything like the wrist as the drop point is wde enough to let the sample tube drop lengthwise.
+This is considering a decent driffrential drive system, or else we would need another degree of freedom to move the arm sideways to ensure an accurate picking and droping of the sample tube.

+4.Communication: As specified by the rule book, we must use radio signals for any communication with the robot and the radio frequency needs to be legal to use.

+5.Algorithms: The algorithms will have to be such that they keep moving  maping the map and try to find the path with the least no. of non traversable obstacles to complete the task faster.
+The unmapped obstacles would be mapped upon each encounter and the path mus update according to the new map.

+6.We need tyres which would have incredible grip or have discrete circumference to be able to move easily throught the sand and also be able to climb the sharp edged 15cm block.

+7.Computer: We would need a computer that can run good algorithms and not be very costly.

+8.What the most efficent algorithm should do:-

+I. Qualifier round: The robot will easily navigate throught the small obstacles as per the pre input path till the way point, at the way poin the camera at front will work upon picking up sample tube with the help of manupilator, and the camera installed at the top will be scouting for the blue drop point.
+When the drop point is identified, we shall where the other large obstacles are and see if nonne are in the direct path, if there are none then the robot should move straight to the drop point after turning keeping in mind that its sides must not be touching the untouchable obstacles and would be identifying the traversable obstacles whenever they are encounterd.
+Now the rover shall drop the sample tube again using the combination of its camera and the manupilator.
+At the end the rover shell back up to the path it took previously just enough that it is out of the final position circle.

+II.
+Field Round: To fetch more points we shall take entry from the entry point 1, then the robot shall compute that approaching which sample tube would be easiest for it at first, we need to keep in mind that we do not need to take traversable slot as there are no points added to traverse through it hence it would be easier for the robot to leave from the other side of the untraversable wall and then just move down the ditch, fetch the tube and run for the drop point keeping the traversable and untraversable in consideration.
+The rover shal also remember that there would be a gap greater than 1m between 2 untraversable obstacles, so it should ot just change direction after encountering any untraversable obstacle but always look for the turn after 1m.
+We may need 2 camera setup for this round too, so the camerab below should be always lookin gofr the bonus markers while the the upper camera should be watching out for the untraversable blocks.
+If the bonus Markers are not found even after completing the droping of all 3 tubes and there is some time left then we shall use that time to run around and look for those markers, but the rover must be able to estimate the time it would need to exit from its position, and must abort the mission of finding bonus markers immediately after the time left is too less.